Skip to content

 force_default_username = false

-# This setting enables this server's Microsoft Double Key Encryption service feature.
+# This setting enables the Microsoft Double Key Encryption service feature on this server.

 # It should contain the external URL of this server as configured in Azure App Registrations